foundling/programming-with-python/chapters/first_program.md

     for thing in favorite_things:
         print(thing)

 To run this script without errors, you need to copy it exactly as it is.
-A common 'gotcha' for those new to Python is indentation.
-Indentation is necessary and incorrect indentation will cause errors.
-When you see indentation, my advice is to always type 4 spaces (and not a tab).
 Do your best to power through until you see the correct output, which should look similar to this:

     first_name: Vera
     age: 42